scylladb/care-pet/go/docs/getting_started.md

 | /handler     | swagger REST API handlers           |
 | /model       | application models and ORM metadata |

-After data collected from the pets via the sensors on the collars, it is delivered to the central database for analysis and for health status checking.
+After data is collected from the pets via the sensors on their collars, it is delivered to the central database for analysis and for health status checking.

 The collar code sits in the /cmd/sensor and uses scylladb/gocqlx Go driver to connect to the database directly and publish its data.
-Collar sends sensor measurements updates every once in a second.
+The collar sends a sensor measurement update once a second.

 Overall all applications in this repository use scylladb/gocqlx for:

 -   Relational Object Mapping (ORM)
--   Build Queries
+-   Building Queries
--   Migrate database schemas
+-   Migrating database schemas

-The web application REST API server resides in /cmd/server and uses go-swagger that supports OpenAPI 2.0 to expose its API.
+The web application's REST API server resides in /cmd/server and uses go-swagger that supports OpenAPI 2.0 to expose its API.
 API handlers reside in /handler.
 Most of the queries are reads.

 The application is capable of caching sensor measurements data on an hourly basis.
-It uses lazy evaluation to manage sensor_avg.
+It uses Lazy Evaluation to manage sensor_avg.
 It can be viewed as an application-level lazy-evaluated materialized view.

 The algorithm is simple and resides in /handler/avg.go:

 -   read sensor_avg
--   if no data, read measurement data, aggregate in memory, save
+-   if there is no data, read measurement data, aggregate in memory, save
 -   serve request

 ### Additional Resources